-Don’t forget that the important point of zero living waste is: reusing/repurposing things.
+An essential point of zero living waste is: reusing/repurposing things.

 Instead of buying cotton rounds for one single (that are packed in plastic, too), you can make your own!

-You can simply cut it in small squares, or any other form that you wish, place them in a small jar and voila!
+You can cut it in small squares, or any other form that you wish, place them in a small jar and voila!